andreafioraldi/frida-fuzzer/README.md

 + seed selection (explore schedule of AFL)
 + structural mutator (mutate bytes based on a grammar written in JSON)
 + CompareCoverage (sub-instrumentation profiling to bypass fuzzing roadblocks)
++ rewrite fuzzer.py in C with frida-core to be able to run all the stuffs on the mobile device

 If you have doubt on one of this featues feel free to DM me on [Twitter](https://twitter.com/andreafioraldi).